CUSTOMIZE OUR LEADERSHIP PROGRAM FOR YOUR WOMEN STUDENTS

 Typical Classroom topics

-Each full program is followed by a special program graduation where students share their unique leadership discoveries and journey with family and friends.
+Each full program is followed by a special program graduation where students share their unique leadership discoveries with family and friends.

 Development outcomes are measured by pre- and post self-assessments.